 What can I use DESIGN MASTER COLORTOOL Sprays on?

-Fresh, silk and dried flowers, permanent floral materials, wood, wicker, terra cotta, pottery, plaster, ribbons, lace, fabrics, Styrofoam™ brand foam, foam board, some foam products, paper, papier mache, glass, metal, some plastics and many other decorative surfaces.
+Fresh, silk and dried flowers, permanent floral materials, wood, wicker, terra cotta, pottery, plaster, ribbons, lace, fabrics, Styrofoam™ brand foam, craft foam, foam board, paper, papier mache, glass, metal, some plastics and many other decorative surfaces.
 ALWAYS test-spray an inconspicuous area to assure compatibility and desired results.

 What are the differences in DESIGN MASTER color products?

 COLORTOOL Spray is pigmented color.
-It provides a semi-opaque to opaque coverage.
+It provides a translucent/semi-opaque to opaque coverage.
 A palette of over 50 colors provides an array of vibrant and metallic hues.
 With its ultra-fine spray tip, a light coat of COLORTOOL Spray will create a wash of color.
 Some details of the surface could still be visible.
 Additional 1-2 light coats build to opacity.

-TintIT. is sheer, transparent color.
-It adds rich, vibrant color to a surface while allowing underlying features to be seen.
+Just For Flowers is a sheer, transparent color.
+Think stain or dye.
+It adds rich color to a surface while allowing the underlying features to be seen.
 Transparent color will deepen with each additional coat applied while still seeing surface details.
 You control the color value.
 Also, transparent color gives you options to tint, shift or layer color.
-Just For Flowers colors fresh, silk and dried flowers.
+Just For Flowers colors fresh, silk and dried flowers without hiding delicate details.

 How do you clean up or remove DESIGN MASTER sprays?